twitter facebook

 Matthew 5:16

-Communication and language underpins all areas of learning within our early years curriculum and continues to be developed within our provision, teaching, learning and planning methods for reception and year one. design.
+Communication and language underpins all areas of learning within our early years curriculum and continues to be developed within our provision, teaching, learning and planning methods for reception and year one.

 We provide activities which enable children to link personal experiences with new learning, providing a wide range of contexts to revisit, practise, apply, and develop transferable skills and understanding.
 Staff take account of the individual needs, interests, and stages of development of each child and use this information to plan challenging and enjoyable experiences.
 Where a child may have a special educational need or disability, staff consider whether specialist support is required, meet and speak with the school SENDCo, who can provide links with relevant services from other agencies, where appropriate.
 Staff are reflective in their practice and observe and evaluate the effectiveness and value of planned provision within the inside and outside learning spaces.
 They respond to children’s levels of interest and engagement, ensuring accurate pitch and pace for developing cognition and learning.
 Planning and interactions are supported by appropriate and relevant questioning to develop thinking, understanding and language for reasoning.